Length functions on groups and rigidity

-Some relevent cases of Theorem \ref{th1} and Theorem \ref{th2'} are already established in the literature.
+Some relevant cases of Theorem \ref{th1} and Theorem \ref{th2'} are already established in the literature, whose proofs are usually based on the distortions in the word length.
 Bridson and Wade \cite{bw} showed that any group homomorphism from an irreducible lattice in a semisimple Lie group of real rank $\geq 2$ to the mapping class group $\mathrm{MCG}(\Sigma _{g})$ must have its image finite.
 However, Theorem \ref{th0.2} can never hold when $\Gamma $ is a cocompact lattice, since a cocompact lattice has its stable word length purely positive.
 When the length functions involved in the virtually poly-positive group $G$ are required to be stable word lengths, Theorem \ref{th0.2} holds more generally for $\Gamma $ non-uniform irreducible lattices a semisimple Lie group of real rank $\geq 2$ (see Proposition \ref{polyword}).
-When the length functions involved in the virtually poly-positive group $G$ are given by a particular kind of quasi-cocyles, Theorem \ref{th0.2} holds more generally for $\Gamma $ with property TT (cf. Py \cite{py}, Prop.
+When the length functions involved in the virtually poly-positive group $G$ are given by a particular kind of quasi-cocycles, Theorem \ref{th0.2} holds more generally for $\Gamma $ with property TT (cf. Py \cite{py}, Prop.
 2.2).
-Haettel \cite{ha} prove that any action of a high-rank a higher rank lattice on a Gromov-hyperbolic space is elementary (i.e. either elliptic or parabolic).
-Guirardel and Horbez \cite {ha} prove that every group homomorphism from a high-rank lattice to the outer automorphism group of torsion-free hyperbolic group has finite image.
-Thom \cite{thom} (Corollary 4.5) proves that any group homomorphism from a boundedly generated with property (T) to a Gromov hyperbolic group has finite image.
+Haettel \cite{ha} proves that any action of a high-rank lattice on a Gromov-hyperbolic space is elementary (i.e. either elliptic or parabolic).
+Guirardel and Horbez \cite{ha} prove that every group homomorphism from a high-rank lattice to the outer automorphism group of the torsion-free hyperbolic group has a finite image.
+Thom \cite{thom} (Corollary 4.5) proves that any group homomorphism from a boundedly generated group with property T to a Gromov hyperbolic group has a finite image.
 Compared with these results, our target group $G$ and the source group $E_{n}(R)$ (can be defined over any non-commutative ring) in Theorem \ref{th1} are much more general.
 The inequalities of $n$ in Theorem \ref{th1}, Theorem \ref{th2'} and Corollary \ref{mcor}, Corollary \ref{mor'} can not be improved, since $\mathrm{SL}_{2}(\mathbb{Z})$ is hyperbolic.
-The group $\Gamma $ in Corrolary \ref{mcor} has Kazhdan's property T (i.e. an arithmetic subgroup of a simple algebraic $\mathbb{Q}$-group of $\mathbb{Q}$ -rank at least $2,$ or a finite-index subgroup of the elementary subgroup $ E_{n}(R),$ $n\geq 3,$ for an associative ring $R$ has Kazhdan's property T by \cite{ej}).
+The group $\Gamma $ in Corollary \ref{mcor} has Kazhdan's property T (i.e. an arithmetic subgroup of a simple algebraic $\mathbb{Q}$-group of $\mathbb{Q}$ -rank at least $2,$ or a finite-index subgroup of the elementary subgroup $ E_{n}(R),$ $n\geq 3,$ for an associative ring $R$ has Kazhdan's property T by \cite{ej}).
 However, there exist hyperbolic groups with Kazhdan's property $T$ (cf. \cite{gromov}, Section 5.6).
-This implies that Corrolary \ref{mcor} does not hold generally for groups $\Gamma $ with Kazhdan's property T. Franks and Handel \cite{fh} prove that any group homomorphism from a quasi-simple group containing a subgroup isomorphic to the three-dimensional integer Heisenberg group, to the group $\mathrm{Diff} (\Sigma ,\omega )$ of diffeomorphisms of a closed surface preserving an area form $\omega ,$ has its image finite (cf. Lemma \ref{lemaheis}).
+This implies that Corollary \ref{mcor} does not hold generally for groups $\Gamma $ with Kazhdan's property T. Franks and Handel \cite{fh} prove that any group homomorphism from a quasi-simple group containing a subgroup isomorphic to the three-dimensional integer Heisenberg group, to the group $\mathrm{Diff} (\Sigma ,\omega )$ of diffeomorphisms of a closed surface preserving an area form $\omega ,$ has its image finite (cf. Lemma \ref{lemaheis}).

 We now study length functions on the Cremona groups.